 A study of the principles of genes, chromosomes, transcription, translation, and regulation.
 The laboratory focuses on DNA manipulation using plasmids, restriction enzymes, gel electrophoresis, and tools associated with recombinant DNA technology.

 Prerequisite: BIO-3034 and CHE-3024; BIO-4073 is recommended.
 Corequisite: Take BIO-4060.

-BIO 4070 - Developmental Biology Laboratory (0)
+aBIO 4074 - Developmental Biology with Laboratory (4)